idelfonsog2/idelfonsog2.github.io/README.md

 But what does it really do?

+> TL;IR

-It helps to reason what code you are writting and not to worry where is been executed.
-That's what we call `this code is Thread Safe`.
-We no longer have to hope and rely that Third-party documentation keeps mentioning it and for us (developers) to work around it.
+It helps to reason what code you are writting, forget about where is been executed, and helps avoid data races.

+`Thread Safe` code is the one you can call from other threads without having to worry about two functions invoking that memory location at the same time.

+We no longer have to **hope and pray** on Third-party SDKs to documented this vital piece of information and the develoepers spending days if no weeks debugging the `init` method of the SDK.

-side note about my previous comment "not to worry about where is been executed" You must read: [Introducing Swift Distributed Actors](https://www.swift.org/blog/distributed-actors/) and watch Konrad's talk
+"..not to worry about where is been executed?"

+You must read: [Introducing Swift Distributed Actors](https://www.swift.org/blog/distributed-actors/) and watch Konrad's talk

-<iframe width="420" height="358" src="https://www.youtube.com/embed/7yu6mEq8R2Q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="350" height="350" src="https://www.youtube.com/embed/7yu6mEq8R2Q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ---